 Go Window Shopping

 I also really enjoyed Nassau Street, near Trinity College.
 There you’ll find The Sweater Shop and Kevin & Howlin Irish Tweeds.
-Both shops are full of absolutely gorgeous clothing that are carefully crafted.
+Both shops are full of absolutely gorgeous clothing that is carefully crafted.

 Cross the Ha’penny Bridge